SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 things, the worship of Perchta served as a natural cover for those praising Mormo.

-preserved the lore of Mormo and practiced more profane rites in secret.
-They conduct prayers in hidden passages below the temple, where they make periodic sacrifices, including oforphaned children and captive slaves, offered to Mormo's Foetid Young.

 The Cult of Mormo in Germania is only loosely organized, with leadership falling to the most ruthless priests who have proven their capability in opening the way for the Foetid Young.
-In some

-This branch of the Cult of Mormo is more involved in esoteric

-areas they need not operate in secret, having overtaken entire

-and mystical matters than active clashes against rivals.
-They seek

-villages whose people worship Mormo, though sometimes

-to remain hidden and unseen, and to find ways to encourageand

-referring to her by the names of another local god.
-They band

-foster other seditious cults dedicated to Mormo's allies among the

-togetherwhen the need arises, heeding the strongest of their

-Outer Gods.
-They have at times been responsible for unleashing

-number and eager to prove their devotion.
-When the Cult

-localized afflictionsand contagions, scekingto undermine

-of Mormo in Germania commits to conflict, they are joined

-the peoples' faith in the Roman gods and their priesthoods.

-by countless horrors.
-Packs of Teufelshunde howl and stalk

-Adherentsin high positions have sought toleverage their power

-alongside them, and they have weaponized fungal spores in

-to influence Rome's greatest families, competing with other

-glass globes that can transform men into servitors.

-religious leaders such as the Vestal Virgins.
+In some areas they need not operate in secret, having overtaken entire villages whose people worship Mormo, though sometimes referring to her by the names of another local god.
+They band togetherwhen the need arises, heeding the strongest of their number and eager to prove their devotion.
+When the Cult of Mormo in Germania commits to conflict, they are joined by countless horrors.
+Packs of Teufelshunde howl and stalk alongside them, and they have weaponized fungal spores in glass globes that can transform men into servitors.
 The most zealous of Germanic faithful view their human bodies as inferior and inadequate.
 Powerful priests know rites

 cult to practice entirely underground and in far greater secrecy